Practice Note No. SC CL 7

 3. Witness Statements

-The evidence of the parties and all witnesses of fact (but not expert witnesses) should be by affidavit and should be served by a fixed date.
-The exchange should be simultaneous for both parties at a fixed date no less than 2 months before the trial date.
+The evidence of the parties and all witnesses of fact (but not expert witnesses) should be by affidavit.
+The evidence of the plaintiff’s witnesses should be served no less than two months before the trial date.
+The evidence of the defendant’s witnesses should be served no less than six weeks before the trial date.

 4. Witness List